not-classical/interpreter/README.md

-# interpreter
+# The not so glorious !classical quil interpreter!
-A QUIL interpreter
+A Quil interpreter for pythonistas

+Make sure you run `black` on your code.